 - Make and segregate interval plots and use statistical analysis

-- Identify the underlying aspect of defect generation i.e. why the process variation exist?
+- Identify the underlying aspect of defect generation i.e. why the process variation exists.

-- Work on identification of the cause by gathering data through different means
+- Work on the identification of the cause by gathering data through different means

 - Arrange the data and probable cause

-- Using analysis tools try to establish the relation between cause and effect
+- Using analysis tools try to establish the relationship between cause and effect

 - Identify the horizon range for the defined variables